wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version (not yet supported/released) =

+* TWEAK: Give more feedback to user when FTP login fails.
+Also, improve automatic switch to non-SSL FTP if SSL FTP fails to cover more situations.

 = 1.8.2 - 2013/12/13 =

 * FIX: Various small fixes to the initial release of 1.8.1